Dressing for All-Night Winter Stargazing

 First, a few things to keep in mind.
 Most observatories are not heated and need to keep the inside of the building the same temperature as outside.
 As sadistic as this sounds, it is necessary to avoid heat rising out of the observatory roof which will cause optical distortions that the telescope will further magnify.
 This is similar to what happens when looking over a bonfire at bright objects beyond.
 The telescope and equipment must also match the outside air temperature, otherwise heat will rise out of the telescope causing the same optical distortions.
 Telescopes outside the observatory are completely exposed to the elements and so are their observers.
 A steady 3-5mph wind will make a cold night feel absolutely frigid, and can totally wreak havoc on your ability to keep warm.

-Growing up involved in winter sports and working full time as a Ski Instructor, I spent most winter nights exposed to bitterly cold mountain winter temperatures.
+Growing up involved in winter sports and working full time as a ski instructor in my early 20's, I spent most winter nights exposed to bitterly cold mountain winter temperatures.
 I quickly learned how to keep the cold out and last the entire night safely warm.
 On the mountain, I often hear people state that dressing in layers will keep you warm on those cold winter nights.
 This statement is true, but only if understood and applied properly.
 Unfortunately, most weekend warriors, with this statement in mind, will just pack on several unnecessary layers of clothing which actually further restricts essential blood flow to extremities, blood flow that is already naturally subdued due to your body keeping blood around your vital organs.
 The idea is to keep as much heat as possible inside your clothing, resulting in blood naturally flowing to extremities.

 Now the fun part, getting dressed for an excellent night of winter stargazing.
 Items needed:

 1: Socks that have thick soles but are otherwise thin (standard thickness).
 If your socks are of the thick woolly kind, your feet will be constricted in your boots and will become cold quickly.
 The socks should also be long enough to pull up over your calves to just below the knee.
-If you have athletic socks that are slightly tight (not constricting) around your calves and offer a little ankle support, this will cause friction as you walk on your lower legs, inspiring additional blood flow.
+If you have athletic socks that are slightly tight (not constricting) around your calves and offer a little ankle support, this will cause friction on your lower legs as you walk , inspiring additional blood flow.
 I generally pick up a good pair of GI green army socks at a local Army Navy Surplus.
 The soles are thick, the rest is thin.
 They are comfortable and sturdy.

 2: Long Johns (thermal underwear) and thermal shirt.
 You can substitute a long sleeve t-shirt, but thermal underwear pants are a necessity.
 Sweat pants will be too thick and bulky and will eventually result in constricting your legs.
 Remember, not too tight.
 These articles should be a comfortable fit.